josh9730/circuit_migrations/README.md

 # How Does It Work

 - User login info (MFA & Jira) are required to be saved locally to your Mac's Keychain to be accessed by the program via the Keyring library
-- The user requests are input to a YAML file (`data.yaml`), which is validated using Pydantic before running the program
+- The user requests are input to a YAML file (`data.yaml`), which is validated using [Pydantic](https://pydantic-docs.helpmanual.io) before running the program
-- NAPALM is used for all 'getters' (data retrieval from devices)
+- [NAPALM](https://napalm.readthedocs.io/en/latest/) is used for all 'getters' (data retrieval from devices)
-    - Many custom getters have been written (in PyEZ for Junos and PyIOSXR for IOS-XR)
+    - Many custom getters have been written for NAPALM (in [PyEZ](https://junos-pyez.readthedocs.io/en/2.6.3/) for Junos and [PyIOSXR](https://github.com/fooelisa/pyiosxr) for IOS-XR)
-- pygsheets (and Pandas) are used to push Migration data to Google Sheets
+- [pygsheets](https://pygsheets.readthedocs.io/en/stable/index.html) (and [Pandas](https://pandas.pydata.org/docs/user_guide/index.html)) are used to push Migration data to Google Sheets
-- Optionally, diffs can be requested between subsequent runs of the program.
+- Optionally, diffs (using [dictdiffer](https://dictdiffer.readthedocs.io/en/latest/)) can be requested between subsequent runs of the program.
 The diffs are printed to the terminal as well as written to a file
-- Optionally, for Snapshots, outputs can be uploaded to a specified Jira ticket
+- Optionally, for Snapshots, outputs can be uploaded to a specified Jira ticket using the [Atlassian API](https://atlassian-python-api.readthedocs.io)

 # Why Should I Use This